Back in 2017, Facebook announced campaign budget optimization. They pitched it as an “easier way to maximize campaign results.”

 What is Campaign Budget Optimization?

-Using campaign A budget is an amount you're willing to spend on your Facebook campaigns or ad sets on a daily or lifetime basis.
-How you optimize impacts who sees your Facebook ad.
-Facebook will show your ad to people most likely to perform your desired action. (also known as CBO), Facebook advertisers set a budget at the campaign level that will then be optimized to distribute across An ad set is a Facebook ads grouping where settings like targeting, scheduling, optimization, and placement are determined. to favor the highest performers.
+Using campaign budget optimization (also known as CBO), Facebook advertisers set a budget at the campaign level that will then be optimized to distribute across An ad set is a Facebook ads grouping where settings like targeting, scheduling, optimization, and placement are determined.
+More to favor the highest performers.

 Let’s back up…

 Normally, you set daily or lifetime budgets at the ad set level.